CrossRef/event-data-user-guide/docs/app-contributing.md

  - https://bus-staging.eventdata.crossref.org/events
  - https://bus.eventdata.crossref.org/events

-You will recieve an HTTP 201 on success.
+You will receive an HTTP 201 on success.

 The [Event Bus is open source and available on Github](https://github.com/crossref/event-data-event-bus).